 4. Cleveland Williams TKO3, Nov.
 14, 1966: It’s doubtful if Ali’s unique combination of speed, grace, mobility, and power were ever more effective than on that night in Houston when “The Louisville Lip” painted his masterpiece by steamrolling the powerful Williams with astonishing ease.
 The only caveat to this impressive demolition is that Williams was clearly a shadow of the fighter he had been before a state trooper shot him in the stomach in 1964.

 1. George Foreman KO8, Oct.
-30, 1974: Foreman’s status as an all-time great heavyweight has only grown in the decades since he was first champion, but even back in 1974 few thought Ali had enough left to best the man who had demolished Joe Frazier and Ken Norton in less than two rounds apiece.
+30, 1974: Foreman’s status as an all-time great heavyweight has only grown in the decades since he was first champion, but even back in 1974 few thought Ali had enough left to best the man who had demolished Joe Frazier and Ken Norton in fewer than two rounds apiece.

 But an inspired and determined Ali journeyed to the heart of Africa to put on a veritable clinic in advanced boxing technique.
 Using every trick in the book, the challenger controlled the pace and distance of the fight, countered with precision, repeatedly beat Foreman to the punch while blocking or slipping George’s heaviest blows, and then capped his astonishing performance with a one-punch knockout.
 With a massive crowd of Africans chanting Ali Bomaye!, it was night unlike any other in boxing history; how befitting that it would also be the single finest exhibition of the ring greatness of Muhammad Ali. — Michael Carbert